abhinavg97/ABSA_GNN/README.md

 The cleaned data is stored in the data folder of this repository.
 The format of the data is [text labels].

-Text contains the cleaned text from the datasets mentioned above, labels contain a custom one hot vector as described in the paper.
+Text contains the cleaned text from the datasets mentioned above, labels contain a multi hot vector as described in the paper.

 For a detailed information about the files present in each dataset folder, please navigate to the data folder.